treasure-data/treasure-boxes/td/sftp/README.md

 # How to Run

+First, please upload your workflow project by `td wf push` command.

+    # Upload
+    $ td wf push td_sftp

-First, please set sftp credentials by `td wf secrets` command with json file which has Multiple credentials.
+Second, please set sftp credentials by `td wf secrets` command with json file which has Multiple credentials.
 For more details, please see **Multiple secrets can be read from a single file in JSON format.** section in [digdag documentation](http://docs.digdag.io/command_reference.html#secrets)

     # Set Secrets
     $ td wf secrets --project td_sftp --set @secrets.json